Aviation Week and Space Technology: The Industry’s Paper of Record

 World War II and Its Impact

 The Second World War accelerated aviation technology dramatically.
-Aviation Week expanded its coverage to include military developments – radar, jet engines, long-range bombers, carrier aviation.
+Aviation Week expanded its coverage to include military developments — radar, jet engines, long-range bombers, carrier aviation.
+I’m apparently drawn to the wartime coverage specifically, and those issues hold up better than the peacetime ones in terms of sheer density of technical reporting.
 Many technologies that seemed purely military eventually found civilian applications.
 The magazine tracked those transitions as wartime innovations became commercial products.

 The Jet Age and Commercial Aviation